bestwebsoft/google-captcha-recaptcha-wordpress-plugin/readme.txt

 * NEW : Ability to add Google Captcha into standard forms was added.

 == Upgrade Notice ==

+= V1.05 =
+Problem with submitting form with Google Captcha is fixed.

 = V1.04 =
 Problem with displaying Google Captcha in Contact Form Pro (by BestWebSoft) is fixed.
 The Brazilian Portuguese language file is added.